Breaking Free from Alcohol: Deaddiction Counselling

 8. Holistic Approach: Integrating various therapies, lifestyle changes, and self-care practices, such as mindfulness or exercise, supports comprehensive healing of the mind, body, and spirit.

-Expertise and Treatment Approaches at Cadabams
+Expertise in Deaddiction Counselling and Treatment Approaches for Overcoming Alcoholism at Cadabams Anunitha

 Disclaimer – We strive to treat our patients with dignity and the utmost sensitivity.
 We understand that addiction is a disease and that it is not a sign of weakness.
 The term alcoholic, alcoholism, or addicts is used not in a derogatory fashion but to remain relevant to user search trends and common usage.
 It is important to note that addiction should be referred to as ‘substance use disorder’ to better address the effects of this psychological condition.
 Words like addict, junkie, etc should be avoided as they place the blame on the individual.
 Individuals/persons/people suffering from substance use disorder or substance dependence syndrome should be used.
 In case you or a loved one are struggling with alcohol abuse and share a unique viewpoint on how we can improve this content for our readers, please reach out to us at info@cadabams.org